-- 12. Lift the seat. - 13.
-Route the blade drive belt through the idler pulleys on the tractor and around the clutch pulley below the engine.
-Be sure there is a 1/4 twist on each side between the idler pulleys and the clutch pulley below the engine.
-Refer to the Belt Routing Decal for details.
+- 12. Lift the seat panel.
+Unlock and lift the belt tensioner lever to disengage. - On the engine side, position the belt between the rear idler pulleys and around the clutch pulley.
+Be sure to add the 1/4 twist on each side forward of the rear idler pulleys.
+See the Belt Routing Decal for details.

-Note: The Belt Routing decal located under the seat panel shows correct belt placement.
+NOTE: The Belt Routing decal located under the seat panel shows correct belt placement.